srajgopalan/solace-ci-cd-demo/README.md

 # Using Solace's SEMPv2 to integrate with CI/CD pipelines

-This sample demonstrates how you can use Solace's SEMPv2 management API to integrate the automated provisioning of your Solace environment with your CI/CD Pipeline.
+This sample demostrates how you can use Solace's SEMPv2 management API to integrate the automated provisioning of your Solace environment with your CI/CD Pipeline.
 There are two ways you can get started:

 - If your company has Solace message routers deployed, contact your middleware team to obtain the host name or IP address of a Solace message router to test against, a username and password to access it, and a VPN in which you can produce and consume messages.
 - If you do not have access to a Solace message router, you will need to go through the “[Set up a VMR](http://docs.solace.com/Solace-VMR-Set-Up/Setting-Up-VMRs.htm)” tutorial to download and install the software.